SAMMISolutions/docs/doc_posts/_api-reference/general.md

 You must pass an `Authorization` header supplying the password if it's enabled in the SAMMI Settings.\
 For `GET` requests supply parameters in the URL query, for `POST` requests supply parameters in the request body.

+{% include alert.html text="Using C#? <code>System.Net.ServicePointManager.Expect100Continue</code> must be set to <code>false</code> to stop the header “Expect: 100-Continue” from being sent with the request as SAMMI will not handle it properly." type="warning" %}

 #### Available requests

 | Request | Method | Description